-How HR Can Help a CEO Sleep at Night
+How HR Can Help Management Sleep at Night

 Human resource departments have gotten a bad rap.
 Actor portrayals in shows like The Office and The Drew Carey show have fueled stereotypes like: